Polio vaccine: Attenuated

-Oral polio vaccines were easier to administer than IPV, as it eliminated the need for sterile syringes and therefore was more suitable for mass vaccination campaigns.
+Oral polio vaccines were easier to administer than IPV, as they eliminated the need for sterile syringes, so were more suitable for mass vaccination campaigns.
 OPV also provided longer-lasting immunity than the Salk vaccine, as it provides both humoral immunity and cell-mediated immunity.

-One dose of OPV produces immunity to all three poliovirus serotypes in roughly 50% of recipients.
+One dose of trivalent OPV produces immunity to all three poliovirus serotypes in roughly 50% of recipients.
 Three doses of live-attenuated OPV produce protective antibodies to all three poliovirus types in more than 95% of recipients.
+As with other live-virus vaccines, immunity initiated by OPV is probably lifelong.
 OPV produces excellent immunity in the intestine, the primary site of wild poliovirus entry, which helps prevent infection with wild virus in areas where the virus is endemic.
-The live virus used in the vaccine can rarely shed in the stool and can rarely spread to others within a community.
-The live virus also has stringent requirements for transport and storage, which are a problem in some hot or remote areas.
-As with other live-virus vaccines, immunity initiated by OPV is probably lifelong.
+OPV does not require special medical equipment or extensive training.
+Attenuated poliovirus derived from the OPV is excreted for a few days after vaccination, potentially infecting and thus indirectly inducing immunity in unvaccinated individuals, thus amplifying the effects of the doses delivered.
+Taken together, these advantages have made it the favored vaccine of many countries, and it has long been preferred by the global eradication initiative.